 A change of 100 basis points ("bp") in interest rates at the end of the reporting period would have increased/(decreased) equity and post-tax profit or loss by the amounts shown below.
 This analysis assumes that all other variables, in particular foreign currency rates, remained constant.

-- Company or loss
+Group/C Profit ompany or loss

 100 bp increase RM'000 100 bp decrease RM'000

+2015 Floating rate instruments (7) 7

-2013 Floating rate instruments (18) 18
+2014 Floating rate instruments (18) 18

 22.7 Fair value information